 2. Consortium Scholarships

-- A limited numbers of scholarships may be offered by the LCT consortium for individual intake years.
-These scholarships generally take the form of a 50% fee waiver.
-More information will be published for individual intakes.
+A limited number of scholarships for self-funding students will be offered by the LCT consortium for intake 2020, taking the form of a partial fee waiver.
+Please apply to be considered for a scholarship by:

 LCT students without the Erasmus Mundus scholarship may be eligible to apply for Erasmus+ support for the second program year.
 These grants can carry a small monthly allowance.
 The application is done via the International Office of the first year university.
 Deadlines for the application vary depending on the target university, but are usually sometime in spring.
 Be sure to begin the process in good time by contacting the international office of your first year university.